Key Decision Criteria for Your B2B Online Shop Based on Shopware

 Versioning of quotes

-Shopware Check: Shopware is inherently designed for direct purchases.
-For real quotation processes, you'll need special B2B extensions or custom developments.
-Verify if the solutions offered correctly reflect your sales process.
+Shopware Check: Shopware is primarily aimed at direct purchases.
+For real quotation processes, you need special B2B extensions or custom developments.
+Check whether the solutions offered correctly represent your sales process.

 Seamless integration with your ERP system is crucial: